 - About your business - This is typically called the management plan or operations plan.
 It covers details about your business including structure, registrations, location and premises, staff, and products/services.

 - About your market - This is the marketing plan.
 It should outline your marketing analysis of the industry you are entering, your customers and your competitors.
 This section should also cover your key marketing targets and your strategies for delivering on these targets.

 - About your future - This section covers your plans for the future and can include a vision statement, business goals and key business milestones.

 - About your finances - The financial plan includes how you'll finance your business, costing and financial projections.
-See our Finances section of your plan page for detailed information on what to include on finances.
+See the Finances section for detailed information on what to include on finances.